-14 TMC activists arrested in Tripura for violating COVID norms, get bail | Politics
+14 TMC activists arrested in Tripura for violating Covid norms, get bail | Politics

 Raha and Dutta had sustained injuries when their vehicle was allegedly attacked by BJP workers at Ambassa in Dhalai district on Saturday.

-However, early in the morning, police said that the TMC members were arrested for violating COVID restrictions.
+However, early in the morning, police said the TMC members were arrested for violating Covid restrictions.

 Apart from Banerjee, West Bengal TMC general secretary Kunal Ghosh, the eastern state's Education Minister Bratya Basu, and Rajya Sabha MP Dola Sen also visited Khowai.